marymafa/marymafa.github.io/_posts/2017-12-05-symmetirc-difference2.md

 ### My Approach:
-### Method 1
+ Method 1

 I created a function titled sym that contain a variable called args(arguments) and after iterating over each arguments then push them to a variable called args.

-###  Method 2
+Method 2

 I created another function titled symdiff that will find the difference that passing through the parameters named array one and array two.
 I also created another variable called results that will store data.
-On forEach method i'm compiring two array like if there is no unique items and the idea is that each number only gets added to the results array once, as long as it isn’t present within both input arrays..
+On forEach method i'm compiring two array like if there is no unique items and the idea is that each number only gets added to the results array once, as long as it isn’t present within both input arrays.
 And the second foreEAch statement i also compared two arrays like if there is no repeating  items and the idea is that each number only gets added to the results array once, as long as it isn’t present within both input arrays return the results.
 For another return  it is used to pass in the symDiff function and apply the reduce method to the args array, this will apply the symDiff function to every array and compare it to the previous value (an ever increasing array of symmetric difference values).

 Finally , it is working and it returns the symmetric difference for multiple array for example([1, 2, 5], [2, 3, 5], [3, 4, 5] will return [1,4,5]).